-Should I lease or should I buy?
+Should I Lease or Buy?

-Leasing and financing are both means of getting the car that you want on a monthly payment plan but there are several distinct differences that could affect your decision.
+Leasing and financing are both means of getting the car that you want on a monthly payment plan but there are several distinct differences that could affect your final decision.

 The most obvious difference between leasing and financing is what happens to your vehicle once the monthly payments are finished.
 At the end of a lease, you can decide to buy the vehicle for its current value or drop it at the dealership, begin a new lease and drive away with another brand-new vehicle.
 With financing, every monthly payment builds equity in your vehicle and once your payments are complete, the vehicle belongs to you.